Gerald McCormick

-Gerald McCormick is a Republican party politician in Tennessee, representing the 26th District as State Representative.
-His district includes parts of Hamilton County, Tennessee.
+Gerald Dennis McCormick II (February 22, 1962 – December 11, 2025) was an American Republican politician in Tennessee, representing the 26th District as State Representative.
+His district included parts of Hamilton County, Tennessee.

-Biography
+Life and career

 Gerald McCormick was born on February 22, 1962.
-He is a graduate of the University of Tennessee.
+He was a graduate of the University of Tennessee.
 He served in the Gulf War.
-He works as a real estate broker.
+He worked as a real estate broker.

-He serves on the Board of Directors of Blood Assurance.
-He is a member of the Kappa Alpha Order, National Rifle Association of America, the Veterans of Foreign Wars, the American Legion, and the Harrison Ruritan.
+He served on the Board of Directors of Blood Assurance.
+He was a member of the Kappa Alpha Order, National Rifle Association of America, the Veterans of Foreign Wars, the American Legion, and the Harrison Ruritan.
 He was a board member of the Chattanooga Jaycees, and president of the Pachyderm Club.

-He is a Methodist.
-He is married with two children.
+McCormick was a Methodist, and was married with two children.
+He died from complications of amyotrophic lateral sclerosis in Nashville on December 11, 2025, at the age of 63.